-Writing is an intensely private, solitary act; the writers' workshop is one of the few parts of the process where the public-the other in the guise of colleagues along with strangers-is invited in.
-For the writer new to the writers' workshop, it appears to be a forum where the writer, infallible and exhausted, faces the first check, the first test of the work itself, and given these expectations, the test can be harsh.
-Where moments before the feeling was total power, during and after the feeling may be total incompetence.
+Writing is an intensely private, solitary act; the writers' workshop is one of the few parts of the process in which the public-the other in the guise of colleagues and strangers-is invited in.
+For the writer new to the writers' workshop, it appears to be a forum in which the writer, infallible and exhausted, faces the first check, the first test of the work itself, and given these expectations, the test can be harsh.
+Where moments before the feeling was total power, during and after, the feeling may be total incompetence.

-But writers experienced with the workshop bring work they are unsure of but feel contains a kernel perhaps without direction, and the workshop helps find that direction.
+On the flip side, writers experienced with the workshop bring work they are unsure of but feel contains a kernel perhaps without direction, and the workshop helps find that direction.
 Before the workshop they feel uncertain about the work, but after it they are brimming with new ideas and enthusiasm.
 Workshops are where writers gain invaluable advice and feedback, and in the best of circumstances, workshops are where writers learn to trust themselves and grow beyond the workshop.